therod/theminimalistcoder/app/data/articles/2013-09-02-cutting-down.md

 ---
 title: "Cutting down"
 description: "Three weeks ago, I returned from my trip to Japan.
-Here's the one thing I've learned."
+Here's the one thing I've learned..."
 created_at: '2013-09-02'
 updated_at: '2013-09-02'
 published: true